NileshMankad/CakeManager/README.txt

 1) sudo yum install -y docker (optional if docker is already installed)
 2) sudo service docker start (optional if docker service is already up)
 3) sudo docker run -d -p 80:8080 njm003/nilesh:CakeDemoNilesh
-4) Open the browser and visit the http://localhost:8080/cakes
+4) Open the browser and visit the http://localhost/cakes  (please note that we do not have to put 8080 now)